|© 1993 - 2019 CaptainJohn.org

 routine maintenance, even living on a fully paid for vessel and going no where, will most likely cost more than a decent small Apartment.

-out hurricanes.
-I've never lost a boat, but having to leave your boat because of weather or repairs can easily result in a needing rental car and a
+hurricanes.
+I've never lost a boat, but having to leave your boat because of weather or repairs can easily result in a needing rental car and a week

 Nothing beats a fresh caught Walleye or bring a dish shore-lunch or dinner with other Loopers.